Now accepting Telehealth appointments. Schedule a virtual visit.

 A DEXA bone scan isn’t a treatment for osteoporosis, but it can point you toward the right treatment.
 If your bone scan reveals that you have low bone density, you can get started with the right treatments to fortify your bone mass and reduce your risk of fractures.
 Potential treatments for osteoporosis include:

-If you have concerns about potential bone loss, call our Houston, Texas, office at 713-300-4886 to learn more about the DEXA bone scan.
-You can also use our online portal to schedule an appointment.
+If you have concerns about potential bone loss, call our Houston, Texas, office at 713-781-6200 to learn more about the DEXA bone scan.
+You can also use our online form to schedule an appointment.

 You Might Also Enjoy...